richardheath/zeal/docs/design.md

 Configuration specification supports gettings latest.
 When a package is created zeal will get latest from repo and lock it in.
 This way the artifact dependencies doesn't change when installed from environment to environment.
+When dependencies change package should be rebuilt with new dependencies.
+This way changes are fully traceable.

 ## Split Package Per Target OS